-We assess our interest rate risk by estimating the effect on our net earnings of various scenarios that differ based on assumptions about the direction and the magnitude of interest rate changes.
+We assess our interest rate risk by estimating the net interest income impact of various interest rate scenarios.
 We take risk mitigation actions based on those assessments.
-Changes in interest rates could materially reduce our net interest income and our net earnings, and could also increase our funding costs and reduce our liquidity, especially if actual conditions turn out to be materially different from those we assumed.
+Changes in interest rates could materially reduce our net interest income and our net earnings, and could also increase our funding costs and reduce our liquidity, especially if actual conditions turn out to be materially different from our assumptions.
 For a discussion of interest rate risk sensitivities, see "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk."